ndiniss/trabalhoPC/README.md

 # trabalhoPC
-Simple repo for 2nd concurrent programming class
+Simple repo for 2nd project of concurrent programming class